Today I am going to show you how to cook spaghetti squash in the oven, in the microwave, and even in the slow cooker.

 - Place the lid on and cook on HIGH for 4 hours or LOW for 6 hours.
 Times are approximate and will vary according to your slow cooker.

-If you are looking for more pasta alternatives, why not try out my salmon and pesto zoodles, or our family favourite, spaghetti bolognese.
-Both can be made with zoodles or spaghetti squash, so if you have been buying gluten free pasta, nows the time to ditch them forever and start making your own nutritious past alternatives.
+If you are looking for more pasta alternatives, why not try out my family favorite, spaghetti bolognese.
+Both can be made with zoodles or spaghetti squash, so if you have been buying gluten-free pasta, nows the time to ditch them forever and start making your own nutritious past alternatives.